 If the number of available sensing transmitters exceeds the available uplink resources, the AP may perform the frame exchange of transmitting an SR2SI Sounding Trigger frame and soliciting the SR2SI NDP transmission(s) multiple times during the TF sounding phase (see Figure 11-74f (Example of a TF sounding phase that contains multiple SR2SI Sounding Trigger frames)).
+The AP shall indicate the extra measurement exchange(s) by setting the More TF field in the Common Info field of each SR2SI Sounding Trigger frame to 1, except for the last SR2SI Sounding Trigger frame in the TF sounding phase.